paulmthompson/WhiskerTracking.jl/docs/Whisker_Tracking.rst

 #.
 When you find a good candidate frame, hit the *trace* button.
 Blue traces will appear around candidate whiskers.
 #.
 If the traces are acceptable, click the "add frame to tracking" button.
 A green boundary will appear around the image.
 #.
 Click the whisker of interest.
 It should appear red and the discrete green points should be automatically calculated and applied.
 #.
+If the tip of the whisker is missing, for instance if the middle is obscured by a pole, you can add discrete points by clicking on the "Add Points" checkbox and clicking along the whisker.
+Uncheck this box when finished.
+#.
+If the points are incorrect, they can be delete with the "Delete points" button, and you can try tracing again.
+#.
 Repeat the above steps until you have annotated ~100 frames

 *If the whiskers overlap, go to "Extras" --> "Tracing" --> "Combine segments", then select the most proximal trace of the true whisker, and the distal part of the true whisker.
 If this works, you will see the true whisker now entirely in red.
 When done, unclick the "combine segments" button.*
-*If some whiskers do not show up well or are not annotated correctly, they can be fixed later in DeepLabCut*

 ************************************
-6. Pole Annotation and Verification
+5. Pole Annotation and Verification
 ************************************

 Once you have finished annotated your frames, it is good to do the final check of your work,